 Though, by definition, any non-driving activity that impairs the manual, cognitive, or visual ability of a driver is considered a distraction, few would argue the impact that cellphones and electronic devices have had as a primary source of distracted driving.
 Calling or answering the phone, talking, texting or reading messages, using the phone’s map app or the car’s navigation system are major contributors to the number of distracted driving accidents.

 Why was it passed in Maine?

 The Maine hands-free driving law of September 2019 is comprehensive and thorough.
-It prohibits drivers from holding any electronic device that is not part of a motor vehicle’s operating system.
-Unless specifically exempted, for instance in emergency circumstances or if using a phone is within the scope of a person’s employment, no one can operate a motor vehicle, per law, while “using, manipulating, talking into or otherwise interacting with a handheld electronic device or mobile telephone, including but not limited to the use of a handheld electronic device or mobile telephone while the vehicle is temporarily stationary because of traffic, a traffic light or a stop sign.”
+It prohibits drivers from holding any electronic device not part of a motor vehicle’s operating system.
+Unless specifically exempted, for instance, in emergency circumstances or if using a phone is within the scope of a person’s employment, no one can operate a motor vehicle, per law, while “using, manipulating, talking into or otherwise interacting with a handheld electronic device or mobile telephone, including but not limited to the use of a handheld electronic device or mobile telephone while the vehicle is temporarily stationary because of traffic, a traffic light or a stop sign.”
 If you need to hold the phone or send and answer text messages, a driver must pull over to a safe area off of or to the side of the road and park their motor vehicle to do so.

 In short, what you can no longer do while driving:

 - Write or send any message

 - Watch or record any videos or activate or sort audio on a mobile phone or device.